 The Federal Republic of Germany

 Germany is a federal parliamentary republic which includes 16 federal states.
 Germany is a democracy with two legislative bodies: the Bundestag (lower House of Representatives) and the Bundesrat (upper house); members of the Bundestag serve a term of four years and are selected by the 16 federal states (Bundesländer) parliaments.
-Germany has the largest population (about 82 Million people) of any country in Western Europe and also the largest economy.
-The current president is Frank Walter Steinmeier and our current chancellor is Angela Merkel.
+Germany has the largest population (83,1 million; 2021) of any country in Western Europe and also the largest economy.
+The current president is Frank Walter Steinmeier and the current chancellor is Olaf Scholz.
 The president will be elected for a period of five years.
 The chancellor will only be elected for a period of four years.
 Since 1990 Berlin is the capital city of Germany.

 Official Language is German.